sc-mitton/Ledget/README.md

 Unused:
 UNPAID is unused because it is just a status that can be triggered after unpaid PAUSED is not used because we don't support it, we use canceling instead

+## Plaid

+The username and password for the sandbox environment are user_good and pass_good respectively.